SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-10.18.72.0-Action-buttons-on-mobile-screens.md

 jira: DM-2274
 version: 10.18.72.0
 ---
-The action buttons in the windows <b>Add bulk operation</b> and <b>Add device protocol</b> are now properly aligned when using mobile screens.
+The action buttons in the windows **Add bulk operation** and **Add device protocol** are now properly aligned when using mobile screens.